Greenfields and Brownfields Exploration at the Tritton Copper Operations (NSW)

 Further drilling is planned within the Tritton – Budgerygar corridor in the coming year, focused on increasing the Mineral Resource base at the Tritton deposit and surrounding mineralisation extensions including North Wing and Budgerygar.

 Murrawombie – Avoca Tank Corridor

-Opportunities for drilling to test mineralisation extensions outside of the Indicated Mineral Resource at the Murrawombie deposit were limited during the year.
-Towards the end of the year, underground drilling was completed targeting extensions to the Indicated Mineral Resource along strike (north) and down plunge.
+Drilling to test mineralisation extensions outside of the Indicated Mineral Resource at the Murrawombie deposit is ongoing.
+Towards the end of 2019, underground drilling was completed targeting extensions to the Indicated Mineral Resource along strike (north) and down plunge.
 Drilling in both directions intersected copper sulphide mineralisation, highlighting the potential to increase the Mineral Resource base.
-Copper mineralisation was traced a further 100 metres along strike (north) beyond the reported June 2019 Mineral Resource envelope.

 The deposits discovered on the Tritton tenement package typically have a long down plunge extent and the same is expected to be true at the Avoca Tank deposit.
 Future exploration drilling of the deposit will be most efficient from an underground platform.
 However, to assist with feasibility studies, a small drilling program of up to 3 drill holes to test the vertical extension of the deposit is planned.
 This program has the aim of helping to improve the understanding of the deposit’s structural controls to optimise future underground drilling locations.v